christytan/OCI-GoldenGate/Swingbench.md

 We will start with downloading and installing Swingbench in a developer client virtual machine provisioned in  [Lab5](20DeployImage.md)

 Connect to your developer client machine via VNC.
 Detailed instructions are provided in [Lab2](20DeployImage.md).
-If  you are already connected from the previous lab skip to **STEP 2**.

 **The remainder of this lab assumes you are connected to the image through VNC Viewer and are operating from the image itself and not your local machine (except if noted)**